Workshop Description

 The Informative/Explanatory workshop includes:

-Intro to CCSS for ELA
+Intro to Academic Standards for ELA

 6+1 Traits